paritytech/smoldot/README.md

 - Write a client implementation that is as comprehensive as possible, to make it easier to understand the various components of a Substrate/Polkadot client.
 A large emphasis is put on documentation.
 - Implement a client that is lighter than Substrate, in terms of memory consumption, number of threads, and code size, in order to compile it to WebAssembly and distribute it in web pages.
 - Experiment with a new code architecture, to maybe upstream some components to Substrate and Polkadot.

+# Trade-offs

+In order to simplify the code, two main design decisions have been made compared to Substrate:

+- No native runtime.
+The execution time of the `wasmtime` library is satisfying enough that having a native runtime isn't critical anymore.

+- No pluggable architecture. `smoldot` supports a certain hard coded list of consensus algorithms, at the moment Babe, Aura, and GrandPa.
+Support for other algorithms can only be added by modifying the code of smoldot, and it is not possible to plug a custom algorithm from outside.